Joyvalley/GWAS_Flow/README.md

--x , --genotype : file containing marker information in csv or hdf5 format of size -y , --phenotype : file container phenotype information in csv format -k , --kinship : file containing kinship matrix of size k X k in csv or hdf5 format -m : integer specifying the column of phenotype file to use.
-Default -m 0 -a , --mac_min : integer specifying the minimum minor allele count necessary for a marker to be included.
+-x , --genotype : file containing marker information in csv or hdf5 format of size -y , --phenotype : file container phenotype information in csv format -k , --kinship : file containing kinship matrix of size k X k in csv or hdf5 format -m : name of column to be used in phenotype file.
+Default m='phenotype_value' -a , --mac_min : integer specifying the minimum minor allele count necessary for a marker to be included.
 Default a = 1 -bs, --batch-size : integer specifying the number of markers processed at once.
 Default -bs 500000 -p , --perm :